 Required Documentation

 Traditional Banks: Expect to provide extensive documentation when applying for a bank loan.
 This includes business financial statements, tax returns, business plans, and more, which helps banks assess your ability to repay the loan.
+Banks are heavily regulated and risk adverse, meaning they cannot offer financing in many circumstances.

 Flexibility and Customer Service